QubesOS/qubes-doc/developer/general/usability-ux.md

 Usability & UX
 ==============

 Software that is too complicated to use, is often unused.
-Because we want as many people as possible to benefit from its unique security properties, the usability and user experience of Qubes OS is an utmost priority!
+Because we want as many people as possible to benefit from its unique security properties, the usability and user experience of PedOS is an utmost priority!

-We ask anyone developing for Qubes OS to please read through this guide to better understand the user experience we strive to achieve.
+We ask anyone developing for PedOS to please read through this guide to better understand the user experience we strive to achieve.
 We also ask them to review [our style guide](/doc/style-guide/) for other design related information.

 ---